 - thiazide diuretics, a kind of water pill that can help reduce high blood pressure

 Some herbal medicines and supplements can also lower PSA levels.
-Tell the doctor about any medications and supplements before undergoing the test.
+A person should tell their doctor about any medications and supplements they take before undergoing the test.

 High PSA levels alone do not indicate cancer.
 However, if a DRE also reveals changes, a doctor may recommend a biopsy for a more accurate result.